pmentz/comment-processing/README.md

 ### commentProcessing.AggregateInstruction([callback])

-Returns an instance of an instruction which collects all script references in between.
+Returns a factory method of an instruction which collects all script references in between.
 Therefore an alternate filename has to be provided which will be used instead.
 This can be used to call a 3rd party module like uglify to concat all files.

     <!-- concat:start script/application.js -->
     <script src="script/application.module.js"></script>